Delaware Overtime Calculator and Time Tracking Rules

 None.
 No daily overtime and no double-time; overtime is weekly only (after 40 hours).

-Next regularly scheduled payday.
 Wages of a separated employee (quit, discharged, suspended, or laid off) are due by the next regular payday as if employment had continued (Del.
 Code tit.
 19 §1103).
-Unreasonable delay exposes the employer to liquidated damages of 10% of unpaid wages per day.
+Unreasonable delay exposes the employer to liquidated damages of 10% of the unpaid wages for each day of delay or the amount of the unpaid wages, whichever is smaller (19 Del.
+C. § 1103(b)).

 Confirm before you rely on these

-Figures reflect law in effect as of July 2026.
-Delaware's $15.00/hr minimum wage reached its scheduled ceiling on Jan 1, 2025 and has no further statutory increase scheduled, so it is unchanged for 2026 (no Jan 1 or Jul 1 2026 bump).
-The tipped cash wage remains $2.23/hr.
-The US DOL meal-break table returned an access error on direct fetch; the 30-min/7.5-hour meal rule (§707) and its exemptions were confirmed via the DOL search summary and the Delaware DOL meal-breaks page.
-The §1103 final-paycheck timing is confirmed via Justia's reproduction of the statute (the delcode.delaware.gov and justia direct-section fetches returned 403, but the statutory text was captured in search results).
+Rates verified August 2026.
+Delaware's $15.00 minimum wage reached its scheduled ceiling on January 1, 2025 and has no further statutory increase scheduled, so it is unchanged for 2026.
+The tipped cash wage remains $2.23 per hour.
 This is general information, not legal or payroll advice.
 Check the Delaware labor department for the current rules, and talk to a professional for your situation.

-A calculator is only as good as the hours you feed it.
-Clox is time tracking built for field and trade crews, so the hours behind these numbers are captured accurately in the first place, then the overtime is figured for you.
+A calculator is only as accurate as the hours you put into it.
+Clox is time tracking built for field and trade crews, so your crew's hours are recorded accurately in the first place, then the overtime is figured for you.

-Your crew clocks in with one tap on their phone, and it works offline, so a dead zone on the job does not lose a punch.
+- Your crew clocks in with one tap on their phone, and it works offline, so a dead zone on the job doesn't lose a punch.

-Lock clock-in to a geofenced worksite so a punch has to happen on site.
-It is a strong deterrent, not a foolproof guarantee, because the location comes from the phone.
+- Lock clock-in to a geofenced worksite so a punch has to happen on site.
+It's a strong deterrent, not a foolproof guarantee, because the location comes from the phone.

-Overtime is calculated automatically on the Delaware weekly-40 rule, so you are not doing this math by hand every Friday.
+- Overtime is calculated automatically on the Delaware weekly-40 rule, so you're not doing this math by hand every Friday.

 You can see the plans on the pricing page, or start a free trial.
-It is 14 days free, no credit card to start, with a 30-day money-back guarantee.
+It's 14 days free, no credit card to start, with a 30-day money-back guarantee.